SegmOnto/Guidelines/zones/Stamp/Stamp.md

 ## Definition

-**Stamp:** caracterises a zone containing a stamp, be it a library stamp or a mark from a postal service, or a seal.
+**Stamp:** caracterises a zone containing a stamp, be it a library stamp or a mark from a postal service.

 ## Justification